rivasty/rivasty.github.io/README.md

 ## About
 <p>
 My name is Tyler Rivas, I am a senior majoring in Applied Computer Science with a simulation and graphics focus at Oregon State University.
-I enjoy hiking, fishing, and rock climbing, as well as playing video games such as <a href="https://factorio.com/">factorio</a>.
+I enjoy hiking, fishing, and rock climbing, as well as playing video games such as factorio.
 Currently working on an Augmented Reality Sandbox to aid in civil and construction engineering.
 </p>